MatthewJDavis/matthewjdavis.github.io/_posts/2018-06-05-chocolatey-fun.md

 Once Chocolatey in installed and providing someone has packaged the software, it's as simple as typing the following to install it:

+**Chocolatey should be run from an admin command prompt, but you can run as a non admin by following the official [guide]**

 ```powershell
 chocolatey install sysinternals
 ```